aimfeld/ZendDiCompiler/README.md

 - Instance configuration
 - Type preferences

-DiWrapper creates a GeneratedServiceLocator class and automatically refreshes it when changed constructors cause an exception.
-However, if you e.g. change parameters in the [di instance configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php), you have to manually delete data/GeneratedServiceLocator.php to force a refresh.
-In your staging and production deployment/update process, make sure that the GeneratedServiceLocator is deleted!
+DiWrapper creates a `GeneratedServiceLocator` class and automatically refreshes it when changed constructors cause an exception.
+However, if you e.g. change parameters in the [di instance configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php), you have to manually delete `data/GeneratedServiceLocator.php` to force a refresh.
+In your staging and production deployment/update process, make sure that `data/GeneratedServiceLocator.php` is deleted!

 # Default shared instances